Adopted: March, 1959

 Foundations are required for ground installation of military plaques and are provided by the cemetery at an additional charge.
 Payment is required prior to

-• Upright monuments are available for full grave lots subject to size specifications and location.
+• Upright monuments are available for full grave lots subject to size specifications, type and location.
 Refer to the List of Services.

 Decoration of Lot Guidelines

 • All graves will be seeded or sodded after interment by the Cemetery Association.

 • No planting of flowers, trees, vines, or shrubs will be allowed.

 • No elevating of graves or enclosing of lots shall be permitted.

 • No decorations, artificial, potted or cut flowers are permitted in mowing and trimming areas, i.e., on graves or around foundations after April 1st, or before